Hollfelder-Lab/lrDMS-IRED/README.md

 Extraction of UMIs from basecalled Nanopore reads for clustering

-The following commands are available:
+Use the following commands to run the script 'UMI_extract.py'

 -T Number of threads to execute in parallel.
 Defaults to CPU count.